DreamsForSchools/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

  * visible becomes Visible

 {:id="FeatureCollection.LoadFromURL" class="method"} <i/> LoadFromURL(*url*{:.text})
-: <p>Load a feature collection in <a href="https://en.wikipedia.org/wiki/GeoJSON">GeoJSON</a> format from the given url.
+: Load a feature collection in <a href="https://en.wikipedia.org/wiki/GeoJSON">GeoJSON</a> format from the given url.
 On success, the event GotFeatures will be raised with the given url and a list of the features parsed from the GeoJSON as a list of (key, value) pairs.
-On failure, the LoadError event will be raised with any applicable HTTP response code and error message.</p>
+On failure, the LoadError event will be raised with any applicable HTTP response code and error message.

 ## LineString  {#LineString}